 - Right-click Start and select the Run accessory shortcut.

-- To open the Services window, type in this command and press Enter:
+- Type in this command below and press Enter.

 - Next, right-click the Background Intelligent Transfer Service, Cryptographic Services, and Windows Update services and select their Stop options.

 - Right-click the SoftwareDistribution folder and select Rename.

 - Then enter sd.old as the new folder name.